 When Charlotte moved to India, she rescued a Marwari horse that would catapult her life onto a newfound path.
 She would go on to introduce bitless riding at competitions and educate people about horse welfare in India.
-This finally led to the first natural horsemanship program in India.
+This finally led to one of the first natural horsemanship programs in India.

 Author: Charlotte Kingsman

 The Marwari Mare that Started Our Journey

 Every day on our way to the stables we used to see a young-looking, black mare hobbled to a tree.
 The tree was next to a brick factory where dozens of mules and donkeys pulled carts full of bricks.
 My husband, at the wheel, would slow down the car for us to get a better look as we tried to assess her condition.
 She was considered a royal breed by tradition.
 Historically the Marwari are faithful steeds carrying warriors to war, which is why she was spared hard labor.
 She wasn’t starved, which was a relief, but she had mange all over her mane and tail.
 The most worrying part was that she was tied up all day long.

 This went on for months until, one day, we got a call from our vet.
 He had been called by the owner of the black mare after she was savagely bitten by dogs.
 The owner, who didn’t want to pay for the vet costs, said he’d give the mare to the first person to ask.
 We rushed in, fearing that she might otherwise join her equine cousins and be made to pull brick carts.